Acex215/usd-exchange/docs/native-application.md

 ## Install the SDK

 Assembling the minimal requirements for the OpenUSD Exchange SDK can be complicated, so there is an [install_usdex](devtools.md#install_usdex) script that developers run to gather everything into one `_install` folder.
 This folder can then be copied into the project structure of the developer's application.

-Running these commands *from the Sample's root folder* will generate the `_install` folder for both debug and release configurations and deep copy them to wherever the sample project is located.
-Note that if running the install script from the Exchange Samples, it is necessary to build them first:
+Running these commands from either the [Samples](./try-samples.md) root folder, or the `usd-exchange` repository itself, will generate the `_install` folder for both debug and release configurations and deep copy them to your project root.

 ```{eval-rst}
 .. tab-set::